SIGNIFICANT ACCOUNTING POLICIES

 Principles of Consolidation — The accompanying consolidated financial statements include the accounts of Holding and its wholly owned subsidiary, Services.
 All intercompany accounts and transactions have been eliminated in consolidation.

-Basis of Presentation — The accompanying consolidated financial statements and related notes have been prepared pursuant to the rules and regulations of the Securities Exchange Commission (“SEC”) and in conformity with accounting principles generally accepted in the United States of America (“GAAP”).
+Basis of Presentation — The accompanying consolidated financial statements and related notes have been prepared pursuant to the rules and regulations of the United States Securities and Exchange Commission (“SEC”) and in conformity with accounting principles generally accepted in the United States of America (“GAAP”).

 Use of Estimates — Management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and revenues and expenses during the reporting period.
-Such estimates include, but are not limited to, allowance for doubtful accounts, depreciation of property and equipment, estimates of fair value of property and equipment, estimates related to fair value of reporting units for purposes of assessing goodwill, estimates related to deferred tax assets and liabilities, including any related valuation allowances, and estimates of fair value of stock‑based compensation.
+Such estimates include, but are not limited to, allowance for credit losses, useful lives for depreciation of property and equipment, estimates of fair value of property and equipment, estimates related to fair value of reporting units for purposes of assessing goodwill, estimates related to deferred tax assets and liabilities, including any related valuation allowances, and estimates of fair value of stock‑based compensation and leases.
 Actual results could differ from those estimates.

 Revenue Recognition — The Company’s services are sold based upon contracts with customers.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control over a product or service to a customer.
-The following is a description of the principal activities, separated by reportable segment and all other, from which the Company generates its revenue.
+The following is a description of the principal activities, separated into our one reportable segment and “all other,” from which the Company generates its revenue.

 Pressure Pumping — Pressure pumping consists of downhole pumping services, which includes hydraulic fracturing (inclusive of acidizing services) and cementing.

-All Other— All other services consist of our surface drilling, drilling, coil tubing and flowback, which are downhole well stimulation and completion/remedial services.
+All Other— All other services consist of coiled tubing operations, which are downhole well completion/remedial services.
 The performance obligation for each of the services has a fixed transaction price which is satisfied at a point-in-time upon completion of the service when control is transferred to the customer.
 Accordingly, we recognize revenue at a point-in-time, upon completion of the service and transfer of control to the customer.

 Accounts Receivable — Accounts receivables are stated at the amount billed and billable to customers.
-Payment is typically due in full upon completion of the job for all of our services to customers.
-At December 31, 2018 and 2017 accrued revenue (unbilled receivable) included as part of our accounts receivable was $18.0 million and $24.8 million, respectively.
-At December 31, 2018, the transaction price allocated to the remaining performance obligation for our partially completed hydraulic fracturing operations was $43.9 million, which is expected to be completed and recognized in one month following the current period balance sheet date, in our pressure pumping reportable segment.
-At December 31, 2017 the transaction price allocated to the remaining performance obligation for our then partially completed hydraulic fracturing operations was $26.4 million, which was recorded as part of our pressure pumping segment revenue for the year ended December 31, 2018.
+Payment is typically due in full, upon completion of the job for all of our services to customers.
+At December 31, 2020 and 2019 accrued revenue (unbilled receivable) included as part of our accounts receivable was $8.6 million and $37.0 million, respectively.
+At December 31, 2020, the transaction price allocated to the remaining performance obligation for our partially completed hydraulic fracturing operations was $14.7 million, which is expected to be completed and recognized in approximately one month following the current period balance sheet date, in our pressure pumping reportable segment.
+At December 31, 2019 the transaction price allocated to the remaining performance obligation for our then partially completed hydraulic fracturing operations was $47.5 million, which was recorded as part of our pressure pumping segment revenue for the year ended December 31, 2020.

 Inventories — Inventories, which consists only of raw materials, are stated at lower of average cost and net realizable value.